mrkwjc/gmsh-sdk/README.md

 # gmsh-sdk
 This project downloads and installs Gmsh SDK in a pythonic way, just for your convenience.
 Installation should work under Linux, Windows and MacOSX for both Python 2 and 3.
+Note that on Linux you will need gfortan (libgfortran) to be present.

 Install with:
 ```